evidentlyai/evidently/docs/book/presets/data-drift.md

 ### 3. Data Distribution by Feature

-By clicking on each feature, you can explore the distributions.
+By clicking on each feature, you can explore the distributions or top characteristic words (for text features).

 ![](../.gitbook/assets/reports/metric_data_drift_table_expand_1-min.png)